 Narrow-leaved and Silver-leaved Ironbark often grow together.
-The colours of the crowns can be used to distinguish them viewed from a distance.
-Narrow-leaved Ironbark has a dull grey-green appearance (ridge in the background) and Silver-leaved Ironbark, as the name suggests, a blueish-silvery hue (ridge in the foreground).
+The colours of the tree crowns can be used to distinguish them when viewed from a distance.
+Narrow-leaved Ironbark has a dull grey-green appearance (ridge in the background of the photo) and Silver-leaved Ironbark, as the name suggests, a blueish-silvery hue (ridge in the foreground of the photo).